Thynkon/VIR1-CORE/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-Before cloning this project, make sure you have the following packages/programs installd on your system:
+Before cloning this project, make sure you have the following packages/programs installed on your system:
 - [NodeJS](https://nodejs.org)
 - [Npm](https://www.npmjs.com)